hanabi/hanabi.github.io/Reference.md

 * However, the exception is if Cathy sees that she can give a clue that will turn the move into a *Clandestine Finesse* on Bob.
 If Cathy sees this is the case, she must give a clue to do that.
 * For example, in a 4-player game:
   * It is the first turn of the game and nothing is played on the stacks.
-  * Bob's hand is as follows, from left to right: `red 1, blue 2, blue 1, blue 5`
+  * Bob's hand is as follows, from newest to oldest: `red 1, blue 2, blue 1, blue 5`
   * Donald hand has a red 2 in it.
   * Alice clues number 2 to Bob, touching a blue 2 on slot 2.
   * Bob blind-plays the red 1.